naoshibaikyu/superbuddn/test.md

 Shinobu: *[walks up to the "game"]* Uh...
 What's going on here?

-Naoshi: We've decided to settle this dispute over a game of cards.
+Naoshi Happy: We've decided to settle this dispute over a game of cards.
 Should I deal you in?

 Shinobu: Um...
 I thought you got flattened.